 Plavix is contraindicated in patients with hypersensitivity (e.g., anaphylaxis) to clopidogrel or any component of the product [see Adverse Reactions (6.2)].

-Diminished Antiplatelet Activity Due to Impaired CYP2C19 Function
+5.1 Diminished Antiplatelet Activity in Patients with Impaired CYP2C19 Function

 Clopidogrel is a prodrug.
 Inhibition of platelet aggregation by clopidogrel is achieved through an active metabolite.
-The metabolism of clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning] and by concomitant medications that interfere with CYP2C19.
+The metabolism of clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning].

 TTP, sometimes fatal, has been reported following use of Plavix, sometimes after a short exposure (<2 weeks).
 TTP is a serious condition that requires urgent treatment including plasmapheresis (plasma exchange).
 It is characterized by thrombocytopenia, microangiopathic hemolytic anemia (schistocytes [fragmented RBCs] seen on peripheral smear), neurological findings, renal dysfunction, and fever [see Adverse Reactions (6.2)].